 Minimize distractions

-Every church has a different setup, different possible distractions.
+Every church has a different setup, different distractions.
 Identify these.
 What caused your mind to wonder?
 What intruded on your focus?
 Then, where it is within your control, try to minimize these distractions.
 As an example, there is a lady in our church with two little ones.
 We do not have a children's church where the kids go off to during the service, so she admits that they can be distracting.
-Her action plan is to bring a bag with quiet toys, some non-messy snacks, and a blanket on the floor to give them an allowed space to move on.
-The chaos is contained, and the children are entertained, leaving her free to listen.
+Her action plan is to bring a bag with quiet toys, some non-messy snacks, and a blanket to the floor to give them an allowed space to move on.
+Chaos is contained, and the children are entertained, leaving her free to listen.

 Take notes